What Happened When Dylann Roof Asked Google For Information About Race?

 Users need only press enter to complete the search.

-Adding one letter to make it "b-l-a-c-k o-n w", the top autocomplete suggestion remained the same, and the second was "black on white violence."
+Adding one letter to make it "b-l-a-c-k o-n w," the top autocomplete suggestion remained the same, and the second was "black on white violence."
 The third and fourth were "black on white crime statistics" and "black on white racism."

 The top autocomplete results for "w-h-i-t-e o-n w" were "white on white crime," "white on white," "white on white acid" and "white on white kitchen."